joseph-a-levine/authoring/_older/october_2022.md

-Reputations; Alice in Wonderland (lucy's gift); Stories of Your Life
+Reputations; Alice in Wonderland (lucy's gift); Stories of Your Life; TH White's Merlin

 One weird book was cited in three books I read in late October, frequently enough I had to pay attention.{% sidenote "baa" "Probably just a Baader-Meinhof coincidence, but a pretty surprising one." %} The forward to *Alice*, written by Peter Hunt, concludes that Charles Dodgson was almost surely a pedophile.{% sidenote "ase" "My metrics professor would deduct points for abusing measure theoretic notation here, but 'almost surely' and 'almost everywhere' have always seemed counterintuitive.
 JOSEPH FINISH" %} Hunt writes that "even the most sympathetic of Dodgson’s biographers [find] it necessary to face this particular problem directly (given that his index contains the item, ‘Dodgson, nude female form, attachment to’)."
 In this discussion, Hunt cites "James Kincaid’s pioneering *Child-Loving: The Erotic Child and Victorian Culture*," which  writes of the *Alice* books that they want to "stand on the threshold of ... a seduction drama."